telerik/winforms-docs/controls/gridview/filtering/basic-filtering.md

 ![gridview-filtering-basic-filtering 002](images/gridview-filtering-basic-filtering002.png)

+>note The __AutoFilterDelay__ property gets or sets a value in milliseconds that indicates the delay between the last key press and the filtering operation (available since R1 2019 SP1).

 See [End-User capabilities - Filtering]({%slug winforms/gridview/end-user-capabilities/filtering%}) for more information about how the end-user experiences filtering.

 **RadGridView** allows you to prevent the built-in data filtering operation but keep the filtering life cycle as it is, e.g. UI indication, **FilterDescriptors** and events remain.
 This is controlled by the MasterTemplate.DataView.**BypassFilter** property which default value is *false*.
 This means that **RadGridView** won't perform the filtering.
 This may be suitable for cases in which you bound the grid to a DataTable and you want to apply the filter to the DataTable, not to the grid itself.
 You can find below a sample code snippet: